What is eNPS (employer Net Promoter Score)?

 Identify key drivers of employee engagement

 eNPS surveys can provide insights into what factors are driving employee engagement within an organization.
-These drivers could be anything from work-life balance, management support, or growth opportunities.
+These engagement drivers could be anything from work-life balance, management support, or growth opportunities.
 Once the key employee engagement drivers are identified, the organization can focus on improving those areas to increase engagement.

 Use eNPS as a continuous feedback loop